How to Become a General Nurse Practitioner

 - Analyzing test results

-- Giving patients medicines and treatments and evaluating their response
+- Prescribing medications and treatments and evaluating their effectiveness

 - Consulting with doctors and other healthcare professionals

-- Counseling and teaching patients and their families
+- Counseling patients and their families on the patient’s status

 - Conducting research